-Both Bangkok and Kuala Lumpur are fun to visit with kids.
+Both Bangkok and Kuala Lumpur are very good to visit with kids.

 Bangkok is a very family-friendly place to visit.
 This city is full of energy and kids will love the vibrant atmosphere.
 There are colorful temples, spirited markets, and kid-friendly museums.
 It's good to choose a hotel with a pool, as temperatures can get hot during the day.
 Kids will also enjoy having new experiences like riding in a tuk tuk or taking a boat ride.
 There are also a number of amusement parks and entertainment centers around town.

 Because of its large number of kid-friendly activities, Kuala Lumpur is very family-friendly.
 This family-friendly city includes a surprising number of opportunities to experience wildlife.
 There's an aquarium, petting zoos, and places to see the wild monkeys.
 There are also large playgrounds including one by the Petronas Towers.
 Kids will also enjoy exploring the Botanical Gardens, Butterfly Park, and the Forest Eco Park.